 How To Apply

-- When all required pre-application documents are received in the department, the application is routed and reviewed by faculty.
+- When all required documents are received, the application is routed and reviewed by faculty.

 All students (except Plan C Master's Degree ) are admitted to our graduate program on an individual basis depending upon the availability of funded projects obtained by each faculty member.